NetworkedPlanet/website/_drafts/linked-data-101-predicates.md

 In the first blog post in this series on Linked Data 101, we took a look at [the use of URIs in linked data]().
 We left off just as we were getting to a really interesting part - predicates!
 If you've not read part 1 yet I recommend you [do that first]().

+Whilst it's perfectly possible to use local "made-up" URIs as my predicates (and it's perfectly possible to do that as explained about identifiers above), in the Linked Data web you can choose to use predicates from a published vocabulary to show that your data contains information regarding the same concepts as another dataset.

 Let's look again at some simple tabular data and how it would translate into triples.
 Let's use a few dummy events:

 <pre>